 3. Start Shopping Online

-Before the actual Boxing Day sales begin, you should be prepared with your budget and a list of the items you actually need.
+Before the actual Boxing Day sale begins, you should be prepared with your budget and a list of the items you actually need.
 The best way to build this list is by doing your research online at least a week in advance.
 Get a sense of your wish list items’ regular prices, compare features, and decide on your top priorities.
 Next, sign up for the newsletters and social media accounts of your favourite brands.
-This is where you’ll get advance (and possibly exclusive!) access to deep discounts and preferential pricing.
+This is where you’ll get advance (and possibly exclusive!) access to deep discounts and promotional offers.

 5. Get Paid to Shop